 Laser Interferometry and Gravitational Wave Astronomy

-The final goal of all activities of this Division is the detection of gravitational waves and the development of gravitational-wave astronomy.
-This comprises the development and operation of large gravitational-wave detectors on the ground as well as in space, but also a full range of supporting laboratory experiments in quantum optics, atomic physics, and laser physics.
+The Division focuses on the detection of gravitational waves and the development of gravitational-wave astronomy.
+This comprises the development and operation of large gravitational-wave detectors on the ground as well as in space, but also a full range of supporting laboratory experiments in quantum optics and laser physics.

 According to Einstein´s theory of General Relativity, accelerated masses produce gravitational waves – perturbations of spacetime propagating at the speed of light through the universe, unhindered by intervening mass.
 The direct observation of gravitational waves on September 14, 2015 added a new sense to our perception of the Universe.

 In the future, we will for the first time listen to the Universe